shacker/poynter2/README.md

 - When you are ready to wipe the slate clean and prepare for the next voting session click Archive Current Tickets for a fresh start.
 Archived tickets will be saved, but not displayed on the voting board.

+- You can manually open or close a single ticket as needed.